Skip to content

 2. Click “Add iCal source”.

-4. The system runs an immediate first sync and then keeps syncing automatically every hour.
+4. The system runs an immediate first sync and then keeps syncing automatically every 15 minutes.

 How often does the Airbnb iCal update bookings?